 Nearly everyone complains they get too much email.
 So, if you send a new customer or newsletter subscriber a ‘welcome’ email, won’t it be ignored?
 Or worse: Will the recipient delete it?
 Mark it as spam?

 Probably not.
 In fact, research shows your welcome email is likely to be opened.
 Here's why you should send that first newsletter welcome email and when should you send a welcome email.

-- Subscribers to your newsletter or emails are the most engaged with your brand within the first 48 hours of subscribing, according to a 2013 study from Ciceron.
-“So it is critical that you start to build that relationship by sending an immediate welcome message to set expectations and ask them to take the next step,” according to the report.
+Studies show that subscribers to your newsletter or emails are the most engaged with your brand within the first 48 hours of subscribing.
+So, it is critical that you start to build that relationship by sending an immediate welcome message to set expectations and ask them to take the next step.
 Despite this, 41 percent of brands don't send a welcome email to new subscribers during that crucial 48-hour window.